Minecradt/tetrios/README.md

-# TETRIS-OS: An operating system that only plays Tetri.
+# TETRI-OS: An operating system that only plays Tetri.

 ![screenshot](images/0.png)